JOravetz/Depth_Conversion/README.md

     dx = 25.00, dy = 25.00, dt = 1.00, nx =   213, ny =   445, nt =   805

 For this particular example, the problem dimensions for the following script should be nx=213 and ny=445.
-We will set nt=100 to cover the Campanian zone of interest.
+We will set nt=100 to cover the Reservoir zone of interest.
 Here is the simple python script:

 ```python